We offer a wide range of possible projects to choose from. If you have an idea not listed here, we'd love to hear about it!

 Posted 2009-03-22 19:59:46 UTC

-Perl is available on the Hurd, but there are quite a lot of test suite failures.
-These could be caused by problems in the system-specific implementation bits of Perl, and/or shortcomings in the actual system functionality which Perl depends on.
+Perl and Python are available on the Hurd, but there are still test suite failures.
+These could be caused by problems in the system-specific implementation bits of Perl/Python, and/or shortcomings in the actual system functionality which Perl/Python depends on.

-The goal of this project is to fix all of these problems if possible, or at least some of them.
+The goal then is to fix all of the problems with the chosen language if possible, or at least some of them.
 Some issues might require digging quite deep into Hurd internals, while others are probably easy to fix.

-Note that while some Perl knowledge is probably necessary to understand what the test suite failures are about, the actual work necessary to fix these issues is mostly C programming -- in the implementation of Perl and/or the Hurd.
+Note that while some Perl/Python knowledge is probably necessary to understand what the test suite failures are about, the actual work necessary to fix these issues is mostly C programming -- in the implementation of Perl/Python and/or the Hurd.

 Possible mentors: Samuel Thibault (youpi)